flngsquirrl/SPractice/README.md

 Programs are built out of exercises.

 You probably have a favourite sequence or a few.
-But even if you don’t, try different combinations to find something that feels righ.
+But even if you don’t, try different combinations to find something that feels right.

 ## Examples